 - Initiatives not available to any person, regardless of religious beliefs or practices or any person being required to participate in any religious activity, ceremony, or service

 - Capital improvements or renovations to property for the grant initiative if the organization does not own or have a written lease or other valid written agreement of at least five years with the property owner/landlord

 - Grant recipients of an Impact100 SRQ grant awarded in the last two grant cycles

 - Initiative Budget (using the Initiative Budget Form provided)

 - IRS Form 990‘s for the last two years filed (if required)

-- Financial Statements for the past two complete fiscal years, including Income Statements and Balance Sheets (audited, if available)
+- Financial Statements for the past two complete fiscal years, including Statements of Activities and Statements of Financial Position (audited, if available)

-- Financial statements (Income Statement/Balance Sheet) from last completed fiscal year to present year-to-date
+- Financial statements (Income Statement/Balance Sheet) from last completed fiscal year to March 31, 2023

 - Organization‘s budget for the current fiscal year